Tome of Battle: The Book of Nine Swords: Styles or Schools of the Sublime Way

 Without expending a feat, the Desert Wind, Setting Sun and Shadow Hand schools are exclusive to Swordsage characters, Iron Heart to Warblades and Devoted Spirit to Crusaders.
 Diamond Mind and Tiger Claw are Swordsage/Warblade schools, while White Raven is Crusader/Warblade.
 Only Stone Dragon is available to all three Martial Adept classes.

 Prestige Classes

 Tome of Battle adds eight martial adept prestige classes, in the same expanded format as the base classes earlier in the book, and rules for using other prestige classes with the martial adept base classes.
 Martial adepts continue to advance in their martial skills while multiclassing (either with other base classes or with prestige classes), but more slowly, except when multiclassing with other martial adept classes.

-The Prestige Classes from Tome of Battle are listed in the article List of prestige classes.

 Martial Monsters

 The last section of the book is devoted to monsters one might find and ally with or fight in a martial-centered campaign.
 It covers four creatures that can be allies or enemies to students of the Sublime Way, including a rakshasa variant; the Reth Dekala, remnants of a once-proud warrior race turned into restless spirits; and the valkyrie.